Back to Page

 Amazon search term rules

-• All letters in search terms should be in lowercase
+All letters in search terms should be in lowercase

-• Separate words with spaces.
-Avoid punctuation marks such as: “;” “:”, and “-.” \
+Separate words with spaces.
+Avoid punctuation marks such as: ";" ":", and "-." \

-• Avoid articles, prepositions, or other short words such as “a,” “an,” “and,” “by,” “for,” “of,” “the,” or “with.”
+Avoid articles, prepositions, or other short words such as "a," "an," "and," "by," "for," "of," "the," or "with."

-• Avoid singular or plural words, not both.
+Avoid singular or plural words, not both.

-• Do not include your brand name, ASIN, temporary statements such as “new” or “on sale now,” and subjective claims, such as “best,” “cheapest,” or “amazing.”
+Do not include your brand name, ASIN, temporary statements such as "new" or "on sale now," and subjective claims, such as "best," "cheapest," or "amazing."

 Common misconceptions about Amazon search terms

 1) The character limit of Amazon search terms is 250 bytes and not characters.
 The search term field in your backend will stop accepting inputs once the byte limit is reached.
-With respect to alphanumeric characters used in the English language (for example, a – z, A – Z, 0 – 9), one byte corresponds to one character.
+Concerning alphanumeric characters used in the English language (for example, a - z, A - Z, 0 - 9), one byte corresponds to one character.
 However, more complex characters, such as umlauts in German (for example ä), can correspond to two or more bytes per character.
 The search term field does not take into account spaces or punctuations.

 2) Many sellers make the mistake of repeating keywords already included in the product page content.
-Amazon’s algorithm will index every keyword in your listing content.
-That’s why it would be irrelevant to include any keywords already in your title, bullets and description.
+Amazon's algorithm will index every keyword in your listing content.
+That's why it would be irrelevant to include any keywords already in your title, bullets, and description.

 How to check if keywords in your backend are indexed are not